-Multi-access edge computing (MEC) delivers significant networking benefits.
-The primary benefits being reduced latency, reliable connectivity, and increased data protection.
-While use cases are discussed in-depth, there seems to be an absence of discussion regarding business cases.
-So, what are the MEC business cases?
+Edge computing delivers significant networking benefits: reduced latency, reliable connectivity, and well managed bandwidth.
+While use cases are discussed in-depth, there is less talk around business cases.

-MEC taps into the network’s edge for computing.
-It’s the local network edge that’s close to a data center — for instance, a cell phone tower or a data center — and brings networking services closer to the end user.
-The close proximity of the data center to the edge accelerates networking speed and supplies a consistent connection.
-The business cases haven’t been fully realized as of yet, seeing as MEC is a fairly new computing method.
-However, here are a few industries that currently benefit from edge computing.
+Edge computing taps into the local network edge — for instance, a cell phone tower or a router — and brings networking services closer to the end user.
+The close proximity of the edge to the user accelerates networking speed and supplies a constant connection.
+Here are a few real-world applications that are starting to be realized.

-Smart Cities: Smart Cities rely on the Internet of Things (IoT) to analyze and transmit data in real-time.
-The city needs a flexible, scalable network for all the data traffic coming to and from the numerous connected devices that make a city smart.
+Smart cities rely on the Internet of Things (IoT) to analyze and transmit data in real-time.
+A city needs a flexible, scalable network for all the data traffic coming to and from the numerous connected devices that make a city smart.
 This is where the edge shines.
-Some examples of the technology include a smart lighting infrastructure and smart traffic lights to ease traffic congestion.
+On its own, edge makes a flexible network because it can have nodes almost anywhere.
+When edge integrates with NFV architecture, it becomes scalable.
+Together they can easily scale resource usage up or down.
+Some examples include a smart lighting infrastructure, and smart traffic lights to ease traffic congestion.

-Smart Public Transportation: By utilizing nodes and sensors, public transportation buses are able to stay on schedule using real-time data coming from the buses themselves and from the stoplights.
-For instance, Los Angeles, California, saw a 14 percent increase in traffic efficiency in their smart public transportation.
-The city’s CIO, Peter Marx, told Government Technology magazine that “We have 4,500 different intersections with stoplights wired to a central computer, and in addition, we have some 56,000-odd loop detectors in the streets, which provide real-time traffic conditions across the entire city.”
+By using nodes and sensors, public transportation buses are able to stay on schedule using real-time data coming from buses and stoplights.
+For instance, Los Angeles saw a 14 percent increase in traffic efficiency in their smart public transportation.
+In 2015, the city’s then-CTO, Peter Marx, told Government Technology magazine that “We have 4,500 different intersections with stoplights wired to a central computer, and in addition we have some 56,000-odd loop detectors in the streets, which provide real-time traffic conditions across the entire city.”